MBTA-Procurement-Analysts/Onboarding/README.md

     - http://r4ds.had.co.nz/

+  - First, read Chapters 1 and 2 -- Introduction -- to gain a general insight into what you will be learning and download the necessary     packages to complete examples and follow along with the work throughout the book.

-  - First learn and practice Chapter 12 -- Tidy Data -- This is by far the most important chapter to learn.
+  - Next, read Chapter 12 -- Tidy Data -- This is by far the most important chapter to learn.

-  - After that, read Ch.1-Ch.6, but save Ch.3 -- Data Visualization -- for after Ch.6.
+  - After that, read Ch.3-Ch.6, but save Ch.3 -- Data Visualization -- for after Ch.6.
 Code alongside.

   - Read and code Ch.18.
 Read Ch.19.
 Then read Ch.8-11.
 Code and read Ch.13 and 15.